como-generar-una-red-wifi-con-el-esp8266-modo-ap

 How to create a WiFi network with the ESP8266 or ESP32 (AP mode)

-We continue with the programming of the ESP8266 and ESP32.
+We continue with programming the ESP8266 and ESP32.
 This time we will see how to make the ESP8266 act as an access point (AP) generating its own WiFi.

-In the previous entry, we saw how to connect to an existing WiFi network, acting in ‘station’ (STA) mode.
-Now we will use the access point (AP) mode, that is, we will make the ESP8266 generate its own WiFi network to which the rest of the devices connect.
+In the previous post we saw how to connect to an existing WiFi network, acting in ‘station’ (STA) mode.
+Now we will use access point mode (AP), meaning we will make the ESP8266 generate its own WiFi network for other devices to connect to.

-In a way, the ESP8266 will act “like the router in your house”, except that the router in your house shares a connection (ADSL, fiber…) with the connected devices.
-However, our ESP8266 will not share “anything”, it is only an AP for devices.
+In a way, the ESP8266 will act “like your home router”, except that your home router shares a connection (ADSL, fiber…) with connected devices.
+However, our ESP8266 will not share “anything”, it’s just an AP for devices.
 This mode is called “SoftAP”.

-Using the AP mode to create a WiFi network is just as simple as using the STA mode to connect to an existing WiFI, thanks to the same ESP8266WiFi library.
+Using AP mode to create a WiFi network is just as easy as using STA mode to connect to an existing WiFi, thanks to the same ESP8266WiFi library.

 In the case of the ESP32, the library is simply called ‘WiFi’.

-To generate the WiFi network, we use the function WiFi.softAP(…), which returns true if the WiFi network has been created successfully and false otherwise.
+To generate the WiFi network we use the function WiFi.softAP(…), which returns true if the WiFi network was created successfully and false otherwise.

 WiFi.softAP(ssid, passphrase = NULL, channel = 1, ssid_hidden = 0, max_connection = 4)

-• ssid, the name of the WiFi network we are going to generate (up to 32 characters)
+• ssid, name of the WiFi network we will generate (up to 32 chars)

-• hidden, optional, if true the SSID will not be shown
+• hidden, optional, if true the SSID will not be broadcast

 • max_connection, optional, maximum number of connections (max 8)

-So an example to create a WiFi network with the ESP8266 in AP mode would be the following
+Therefore, an example to create a WiFi network with the ESP8266 in AP mode would be the following:

 #include <ESP8266WiFi.h> // Include the Wi-Fi library